Warm, Nourishing Foods: Balancing Vata Dosha

 Signs of an aggravated Vata include an irregular digestion, gas, constipation, intestinal cramps, poor assimilation and fatigue.

 "Warm" and "cooked" are key factors in the Vata-pacifying diet.
 Nourishing soups and stews, hot cereals, hearty grains, wholesome beverages and heavy desserts like rich rice pudding all feel welcome on cold winter days.

-Vata pacifying spices include cardamom, cumin, ginger, cinnamon, salt, cloves, mustard seed and black pepper in moderation.
-Vata Churna from Maharishi Ayurveda is a convenient, ready-to-use Vata spice mix.
+Vata-pacifying spices include cardamom, cumin, ginger, cinnamon, salt, cloves, mustard seed and black pepper in moderation.
+Organic Vata Churna from Maharishi Ayurveda is a convenient, ready-to-use Vata spice mix.
 The Council of Maharishi Ayurveda Physicians advises cooking with it rather than sprinkling it on prepared foods as the preferred way of assimilating the benefits of the spices.

 Favor foods that are liquid rather than dry, and warm rather than cold.
-Drink lots of warm water and sip 2-3 cups of Vata Tea during the day.
-Almond Energy Drink is a nourishing beverage for Vata season.
+Drink lots of warm water and sip 2-3 cups of Organic Vata Tea during the day.

 Vata dosha is balanced by regularity in routine.
 Eat three nourishing meals a day, and eat them at around the same times each day.
 Don't skip meals, especially breakfast.
 Eat lunch, the heaviest meal of the day, close to noon.
 Eat a lighter meal, such as mung bean soup, for dinner.
 Your last meal of the day should be done at least three hours before you go to bed.
 If you snack in-between meals, eat nuts and raisins soaked in water (dried fruits aggravate Vata) or stewed fruit for a healthy dose of energy.
 Most nuts are Vata-pacifying.